 Despite loving small 35mm Leica film cameras, I also enjoy large format photography.
-In this beginner’s guide I cover my three large format cameras that I purchased between 2014 and 2018.
-Intrepid 4×5, Sinar F2 and Pacemaker Speed Graphic.
-See my kit list below for getting started with large format photography and you can see a visual of the cameras and how they work on the YouTube video embedded below.
+In this beginner’s guide I cover my three 4×5 large format cameras, Intrepid 4×5, Sinar F2 and Pacemaker Speed Graphic with Aero Ektar lens.
+Use the large format photography kit list below to get started and see a visual of the cameras and how they work on YouTube.

 Getting Started: Large Format Photography Kit List

 Below I list the basic items you will require to start your large format photography.
 Some more expensive than others!

 The most popular large format camera size is probably 4×5 followed by 8×10.
 I bought all 4×5 size as it is easier to process the film afterwards and you don’t need a dark room.
 Popular 4×5 cameras include those made by Intrepid, Sinar, Toyo, Linhof, Wista and Horseman (I probably missed a few others).

 Unlike many 35mm film cameras and medium format film cameras, large format cameras usually don’t come with a lens.
 Once you have a camera the next thing you need is the lens.
 You need to make sure the lens will fit your camera.
 The easiest approach is to buy a lens on a lens board designed for your camera dimensions but if not you can buy a lens and a separate lens board and take that route.
 (I did it both ways with my lenses).